Let's build your business together.

 - Your personnel must meet the standards noted in Section IV B of the ARA, including the following:

 - One person must be designated as the Management Qualifier.
-The Management Qualifier is a full-time employee of the agency, with a minimum of two years of travel industry experience.
+The Management Qualifier is a full-time employee of the agency.
 Additionally, the Management Qualifier exercises daily supervision of, and responsibility for, the operations of that agency location and has the authority to make management decisions.

 - One person has completed and passed the ARC Specialist exam and will represent the agency as the ARC Specialist Qualifier.